DavidDTessier/gcp-certifications/Security Engineer/README.md

   * Navigates every link it finds (except those excluded)
   * Activates every control and input
   * Logs in with specified credentials
-  * User-agent and maximum QPS can be configured
+  * User-agent and maximum request rate (Queries Per Second "QPS") can be configured
   * Scanner is optimized to avoid false positives

 Scheduling the Scanner: